sdfhasethsrthnsfrth/boats2/README.md

 ### Installing

-* How/where to download your program
+* Download all the code
-* Any modifications needed to be made to files/folders
+* Make sure your hardrive mounts automatically.
+A tutorial can be found [here](https://www.digikey.fi/fi/maker/tutorials/2022/how-to-connect-a-drive-hddssd-to-a-raspberry-pi-or-other-linux-computers).

 ### Executing program